rkajaria-1507/Expense-Tracker/README.md

 # Expense Tracking System

-A command-line database application for tracking and analyzing personal or organizational expenses.
+A comprehensive application for tracking and analyzing personal or organizational expenses, featuring both a command-line interface and a modern web interface.

 ## Overview